ACTi Cameras How to Use Motion Detection

 One more thing:

-If you want to manage your FTP files conveniently from another PC, then you may consider downloading the FileZilla program from http://filezilla-project.org/
+If you want to manage your FTP files conveniently from another PC, then you may consider downloading the FileZilla Client program from http://filezilla-project.org/

 Alternatively, you may simply use an existing web browser instead, just like when we were testing if the FTP server was working properly or not.